lohitpt252003/backend-for-annaforces/README.md

 **URL Parameters:**

-- `user_id`: The ID of the user to retrieve problem statuses for.
+- `username`: The username of the user to retrieve problem statuses for.

 **Authorization Header:**